 Monitoring the behaviour of individuals in the EU falls under the scope of the GDPR, if such monitoring relates to a data subject in the EU.

 Although ‘monitoring’ implies that a controller has a specific purpose for collecting and using the behavioural data, the EDPB does not automatically regard online data collection or analysis as monitoring.
 An assessment of the controller’s purpose, a subsequent behavioural analysis and profiling techniques determine whether or not ‘monitoring’ has occurred.

 Examples of monitoring are behavioural advertisement, geo-localization activities, online tracking through cookies or other tracking techniques, personalised diet and health analytics services online, CCTV, market surveys and regular reporting on an individual’s health.

-When the GDPR does not apply?
+When does the GDPR not apply?

-The GDPR also does not apply where a non-EU company processes data solely for HR purposes (e.g. HR management or salary payment).
+The GDPR also does not apply where a non-EU company processes data solely for HR purposes (e.g., HR management or salary payment).
 This is because the respective HR processing does not occur in the context of offering goods or services.

 Online collection or analysis of the personal data of individuals in the EU is also not automatically considered monitoring.
 It will always be necessary to consider the processing purpose, profiling techniques and any subsequent analysis.